folio-org/okapi/doc/guide.md

 are only performed when tenantParameters is specified for install and when the tenant interface is version 1.2.

-In Folio two such parameters are widely recognized:
+In FOLIO two such parameters are widely recognized:

  * `loadReference` with value `true` loads reference data.
  * `loadSample` with value `true` loads sample data.